 - Outpatient pleural diseases clinic

-At any one time with four procedural services functioning simultaneously, there may be several cases presented at once.
-The fellow is expected to maintain awareness of which procedures are occurring at any one time and choose to participate in those procedures most beneficial to the fellow.
+With four procedural services functioning simultaneously, there may be several interesting cases at any given time.
+Staff help the fellow ensure that the fellow maintains awareness of the scheduled procedures in these areas and to participate in the procedures most beneficial to the fellow.

 Aside from direct patient care, a human cadaver lab and a state-of-the-art medical simulation center are used during this fellowship to augment the procedural experience and ensure optimal hands-on training while ensuring patient safety.